 Veterans Long-Term Care

-Veterans and their spouses who are in need of the aid and attendance of another person may be eligible for additional monetary payment from the VA, that is paid in addition to their monthly pension.
+Veterans and their spouses who are in need of the aid and attendance of another person may be eligible for additional monetary payment from the Veteran’s Administration, that is paid in addition to their monthly pension.

-This is a very little known benefit called the Aid and Attendance with housebound pension benefits.
-It was created by Congress in 1952 and is annually funded with billions of dollars to help offset costs of care for our Veterans and their spouses.
+This is a very little-known benefit called the Aid and Attendance with housebound pension benefits.
+It was created by Congress in 1958 and is annually funded with billions of dollars to help offset costs of care for our Veterans and their spouses.

 This program may be the only lifeline available to protect those that protect us.
 As with any government funded program, there are qualifications for eligibility to receive this benefit.
 Let us help you with this process.